jjallaire/draftpod/src/components/guide/articles/multi-player.md

 <img src="/images/guide/multi-player.png" width="100%" />
 </p>

-Then, copy the provided URL and send it to the other players you'd like to have join you.
-Once a player joins their  name will appear in the players list.
+Then, copy the provided URL and send it to the other players you'd like to have join.

+Players should use a desktop, laptop or tablet rather than a mobile phone (since phones don't generally have large enough screens to accomodate the draftpod UI).

+When a player joins, their name will appear in the players list.
 Once all of the players have joined, click **Start Draft** to begin.

+### Deck Building

 After you make all of your picks, you'll end up in deck-building mode where you can specify which cards will make your main deck and sideboard.
 Once you've completed deck-building, click the **View Decklist** button to see a list of the cards in your deck and sideboard: